Holgrider/discord-selfbot-owo-bot/README.md

 its normal your *bot* can sleep after some time thats for not get banned from owo

-also it automatically uses gemsz which is not perfect yet but works perfect
+also it automatically uses gems which is not perfect yet but works perfect

 feel free to open issues